BabyZen Yoyo+ ReviewPrice: $495.00 List | $499.00 at Amazon

 Bottom line: Easy to maneuver, stylish, lightweight option that folds small with a big price

-The BabyZen Yoyo+ received the coveted Editors' Choice award by earning the highest overall score in our lightweight stroller review, beating out 19 other products.
+The BabyZen Yoyo+ received the coveted Editors' Choice award by earning the highest overall score in our lightweight stroller review.
 The Yoyo+ has features that made it stand out from the rest in our testing.
 Maneuverability was this stroller's strong point, and it earned admirable scores in the remaining metrics as well.
 The Yoyo is easy to push and turn and negotiates small spaces with ease, proving it is prepared for the obstacle course that is city life.
 With the second highest score for ease of use thanks to its canopy, storage bin, and unique fold, this stroller gets the job done without causing frustration.
 The big downside to this stroller is the price tag which maybe more than most parents plan to spend for a secondary stroller.
 While it is arguably worth it (with a nice quality score), some parents may need a comparable option that is more budget friendly.
-The Recaro EasyLife is almost $300 less but comes with similar features and functionality, plus a higher score for quality and ease of use.
+The ZOE XL2 BEST v2 is costs less but comes with similar features and functionality.
 However, if you can afford it, you won't be disappointed with the BabyZen Yoyo+ and all it has to offer.

 Our Analysis and Hands-on Test Results

 Babyzen has released some new colors for the Yoyo+ stroller.
-In addition to the 6 colors previously available, the shades Ginger and Peppermint have been added to the lineup.
+In addition to the original six colors, Ginger (below left) and Peppermint (below right) are now optional colors in the lineup.
 The design and function of the Yoyo+ remain the same, and it continues to live up to its Editors' Choice award.
-The new colors are shown below with Ginger on the left and Peppermint on the right.

 Babyzen was founded by five Frenchmen who wanted a lightweight, less bulky stroller for urban living.
 BabyZen is a high-end brand with sleek designs and higher price tags.
 Their strollers are designed for the urban lifestyle and travel, with an easy fold and carry for stairs, smaller footprint, and lighter weights.
 Marketed as "the only stroller you'll ever need" BabyZen has a small stable of 2 stroller options that vary between truly lightweight and more of an all-terrain option.